diego-treitos/ansible-inventory/README.md

 [ ... ]
 ```

-Note that here _hosts_ is a symlink to `ansible-inventory` and that each environment has its own `.ansible` configuration directory with its own configuration and history file.
+Note that here _hosts_ is a symlink to `ansible-inv` and that each environment has its own `.ansible` configuration directory with its own configuration and history file.

 Then you could use something like this in your `ansible.cfg`: